Hua Nui | Fruiticulture Institute

 Fruiticulture is a conscientious, civilized, regenerative way of living in harmony with Nature, consonant with human’s natural dietetic character: frugivore.
 It is a culture of living reverentially, wholistically, symbiotically, synergistically, healthfully, and sustainably, employing biomimicry, diverse organic horticulture, and complementary “green” design practices, and establishing local and global communities and economies based on fruit, vegetable, nut and seed growing and eating.

 Nothing depletes our soils so much as grain growing, corn in particular, and cattle farming.
-Livestock farming degrades land and water resources.
-Artificial fertilizers contain few nutrients and they ruin our soils, making them more subject to erosion, and the crops they stimulate are nutrient-poor, especially lacking in vital trace minerals which the plants and we need to attain vigorous health and disease resistance.
+Livestock farming degrades land and water resources, while furnishing toxic food fare and cruelly inflicting death upon animals, and perpetuating the insidious culture of killing.
+Artificial fertilizers are toxic and contain few nutrients, ruining our soils and making them more subject to erosion.
+The crops they stimulate are nutrient-poor, especially lacking in vital trace minerals which the plants and we need to attain vigorous health and disease resistance.
 The use of herbicides, fungicides and insecticides severely disrupts or totally kills off beneficial predator insects, earthworms and the soil microbes that give our soils their fertility.
-These practices have killed off great populations of the bees upon which most fruit crop pollination depends, and they have made crippling and fatal human disease conditions commonplace in countries where conventional agrochemical farming is the norm.
+These practices have killed off great populations of the bees upon which most fruit crop pollination depend, and they have made crippling and fatal human disease conditions commonplace in countries where conventional agrochemical farming is the norm.

 “One-half of the Earth’s land mass is grazed by livestock.”